muratalkan/liman-firewall/README.md

-Liman MYS | Firewall Extension
+# Liman MYS | Firewall Extension

-This extension is a basic Firewall management tool on the Linux servers.
+This extension is a basic Firewall management tool on Linux servers.
 Through this extension, UFW may be enabled or disabled.
-Also, the number of listening port and number of firewall rules can be viewed.
-The UFW extension also shows listening ports on the server and enables users to allow or block.
-If user wants to add a custom firewall rule, he/she can benefit from the "Firewall Rules" tab.
+Also, the number of listening ports and the number of firewall rules can be viewed.
+The UFW extension also shows listening ports on the server and enables users to allow or block them.
+If a user wants to add a custom firewall rule, he/she can benefit from the "Firewall Rules" tab.
 In addition, all created rules can be viewed and deleted under the "Firewall Rules" tab.

 For more information:
 - https://liman.havelsan.com.tr/